Updated: October 8, 2025

 First, you may be eligible for Canada’s Start-Up Visa program with the support of a designated investor organization or venture capital fund.
 Under this program, you will also need to have a qualifying business, be proficient in English or French, and have enough funds to support yourself and your family when you move to Canada.
+Strategies to attract investors, such as private equity or angel investors, can strengthen your application and funding prospects.

 Second, if you already have an established business and wish to expand into Canada, each individual province or territory has its own registration procedures and required fees controlling extra-provincial incorporation.
 If you wish to expand into multiple provinces, you will need to contact that province’s provincial registry and meet each province’s requirements for the extra-provincial corporation.
 The extra-provincial incorporation process will generally require you to obtain an Agent for Service who is either an individual at least 18 years old and a resident of that province or a corporation with its registered office in the province.

 After the foreign investor submits the assessment and business plan and a positive LMIA opinion has been issued, the foreign entrepreneur may then apply for a renewable temporary work permit.
 After arriving in Canada on a temporary work permit, the non-citizen may then begin applying for permanent residence as a federal skilled worker under Canada’s Express Entry program or under a provincial immigration program.
-Importantly, this process may take two to three months (depending on where the applicant is applying from) to submit the LMIA and complete the application process to receive a work permit.
+Importantly, this process may take two to three months (depending on where the applicant is applying from) to submit the LMIA and work permit and complete the application process to receive a work permit.

 Understanding the Owner-Operator Program – Another Option